 Jacob Boehme carried on living as he had.
-He spent his days cutting leather, bending over his last to make shoes, looking after a growing family.
+He spent his days cutting leather, making shoes, and looking after a growing family.
 Yet hints of the vision recurred, with glimpses and reminders of what he had seen that day.
 As a child, he had received a little education; now he started to read more widely and think more deeply, trying to find a way to articulate what he had seen, to convey both the scale and detail of it.
 Twelve years passed, and he found he had produced four hundred pages of a work he called Morgenrothe im Aufgang – or Aurora.
 It still wasn’t finished when he lent it to a visitor.
 Profoundly affected by what he read, the visitor had the book copied out.
 In this way Boehme’s nascent truths started to circulate, infecting readers with his vision and joy.
 The pages also reached the hands of the town’s chief pastor, who spoke with the magistrates, and they summoned the cobbler, interrogated him, and ordered him to stop at once such dangerous and subversive writing.

 Obediently, Boehme returned to his worldly tasks.
 But enough of the town’s open-minded burghers had read his work, and been altered by it, for them to encourage him discreetly to continue.
 He began to write again.
 Now he found it hard to stop.
 Over the coming years, he produced thousands of pages of labyrinthine prose.
 The authorities expelled him from the town.
 He went to Dresden, where he was received with enthusiasm.

 By the time of his death in 1624, Jacob Boehme and his visionary work were known widely.
 In coming decades his writings spread among Europe’s growing number of dissenters.
 They were printed and translated.
 Editions were produced in Amsterdam.
 In England various ‘Behmenist’ groups sprang up in his name and George Fox and the Quakers drew deeply from his teaching.
-English adherents included Lord Pembroke and Peter Sterry, Oliver Cromwell’s chaplain.
+English adherents included the Earl of Pembroke and Peter Sterry, Oliver Cromwell’s chaplain.

 Among Russia’s ever-restless souls, Boehme’s ideas found many followers.
 They were introduced by Quirinus Kuhlmann, an itinerant Silesian preacher and committed Behmenist.
 He had already published works about Boehme in Amsterdam, visited the English Behmenists, and even travelled to the Ottoman Empire to win over the Turks (without luck).
 In Moscow he teamed up with the leader of the German community and together they began to disseminate Boehme’s mystical revelations.
 They did so with such vigour and success that they soon found themselves arrested.
 Following torture and interrogation, they were burned at the stake in Red Square.

 But seeds had been sown.
-Boehme’s work began to appear in Church Slavonic and Old Russian, gaining followers among the peasantry – from the Ukraine to the far north and into Siberia.
+Boehme’s work began to appear in Church Slavonic and Old Russian, gaining followers among the peasantry – from Ukraine to the far north and into Siberia.
 Behmenism influenced the rise of zealous Russian sects like the Doukhobors and Khlysty.
 Serious study of Boehme was required by groups of Russian Freemasons.
 So popular was his work in Russia that in 1815 the poet D. Dmitriev accused booksellers of only stocking books by ‘Boehme and his like’.